 ABOUT MEG

-Colorado Springs native Meg Brilleslyper is a mezzo-soprano in the Bayerische Staatsoper Operstudio in Munich, Germany.
-Meg recently sang the role of Isolier in Rossini’s Le comte Ory at the Merola Opera Program in San Francisco, CA, and attended the Music Academy of the West in 2024 as a Lehrer Vocal Institute Fellow.
-In 2023, Meg attended the Young Artists’ Vocal Academy at Houston Grand Opera under the vocal instruction of Dr. Stephen King.
-Following that program, Ms. Brilleslyper returned to the Aspen Music Festival as a Studio Artist, working with Patrick Summers, Renée Fleming, Rachelle Fleming, Robin Rice, and Betsy Bishop.
-Meg is a graduate of the Eastman School of Music (‘23) from the studio of Katherine Ciesinski and the Shepherd School of Music at Rice University (‘25) from the studio of Robin Rice.
+In recent seasons, Meg has performed Isolier in Rossini’s Le comte Ory with the Merola Opera Program in San Francisco and Mercédès in Carmen at the Music Academy of the West, where she was a 2024 Lehrer Vocal Institute Fellow.
+In 2023, she attended the Young Artists’ Vocal Academy at Houston Grand Opera, studying with Dr. Stephen King, and subsequently returned to the Aspen Music Festival and School as a Studio Artist, working with Patrick Summers, Renée Fleming, Rachelle Fleming, Robin Rice, and Betsy Bishop.

 “assured and rich-toned mezzo-soprano”